 It also makes me seem incredibly legit.
 And since I have staff that I pay (graphic designers, staff writers) and have to prepare W-9’s for them, it just makes sense to LLC and get my own EIN.
 You can read more about what it takes to LLC a company here.

-Step # 8 – How to start a side hustle that leads to success?
+Step # 8 – How to start a side business that leads to success?
 Get the Right Tools

 Step #9 – Set up an Email List to Keep Marketing